bixycler/UniinfoNotes/pages/Brainstorm.md

 				- Math forms are quoted by double angle brackets, e.g. $⟪E = m⋅c^2⟫$
 			- Dialogue
 				- For quick notes, i just use the hyphen-minus `-` or item bullet point to switch person, double hyphen `--` for interruption, and triple hyphen `---` for source attribution.
-				- For notes to be published, i use quotation dash `―` to switch person, n-dash `–` for interruption, and m-dash `—` for source attribution.
+				- For notes to be published, i use quotation dash `―` to switch person, en-dash `–` for interruption, and em-dash `—` for source attribution – all are space-separated from the text.
+				-
+		- English style
 			-